HHN-LabApp23-Persistence/ex1/Readme.md

 | Saving **and** loading the color | 0.5    |
 | Storing the color encrypted      | 0.5    |
 | _Total_                          | 1.0    |

-## Submission

-Submit your solution by zipping the project folder and uploading it under _"Aufgabe 9 Persistenz & Datenbankanbindung"_ in the Ilias mailbox as _"ex1.vorname.nachname.zip"_

-The assignment is due on **Thursday, 16.01.2024 at 15:00**.
-Later submissions will not be graded and receive 0 points.